Find out how we help public sector organisations thrive

 Zellis Group is committed to managing tax compliance and risks responsibly in line with all tax laws and regulations set out across each of the territories in which we operate, including the UK.

-Overall responsibility for our tax governance framework and management of tax risks of the group sits with the Group Board of Directors and the nominated SAO.
-The day-to-day management of business tax affairs are delegated to the Group Tax Manager, whilst day-to-day management of employment tax affairs are delegated to the Head of HR Operations & Talent Acquisition, who is supported by the Group Tax Manager when issues are considered significantly complex.
+Overall responsibility for our tax governance framework and management of tax risks of the group sits with the Group Board of Directors and the nominated UK Senior Accounting Officer (SAO).
+The day-to-day management of business tax affairs are delegated to the Group Tax Director, whilst day-to-day management of employment tax affairs are delegated to the Business HR Heads, who are each supported by the Group Tax Director when issues are considered significantly complex.

 The group operates a formal delegation of authority framework to ensure material matters are always considered by individuals who are also responsible for compliance with our tax strategy, reducing risks of material non-compliance.

-Formal periodic communication between the Group Tax Manager and senior management of each group business is built into our framework to ensure timely knowledge of commercial plans and changes to strategies to ensure continued compliance with relevant tax legislation.
+Formal periodic communication between the Group Tax Director and senior management of each group business is built into our framework to ensure timely knowledge of commercial plans and changes to strategies to ensure continued compliance with relevant tax legislation.

-Similarly, a direct and periodic reporting process between Group Tax Manager and the SAO is in place to ensure appropriate governance, controls and risk management can be represented at the most senior level and therefore enforced on a group wide basis.
+Similarly, a direct and periodic reporting process between Group Tax Director and the SAO is in place to ensure appropriate governance, controls and risk management can be represented at the most senior level and therefore enforced on a group wide basis.

 We also recognise that tax legislation can be complex and sometimes subject to interpretation, ultimately giving rise to a material tax risk.
 Where there is uncertainty in how the relevant tax law should be applied and/or the matter is material in value, external professional advice is sought to support decision making by the group’s management.

-Attitude towards tax planning at Zellis Group
+Approach to tax planning at Zellis Group

 All group entities operate on an arm’s length basis in line with local and OECD Transfer Pricing guidelines to ensure profits arise in line with the geographically occurrence of commercial activity.